pasqal-io/qadence/docs/content/block_system.md

 print(html_string(kron_block)) # markdown-exec: hide
 ```

-Each composition function directly supports list comprehension syntax.
-Below we can exemplify the creation of an XY Hamiltonian on a line.
+All composition functions support list comprehension syntax.
+Below we exemplify the creation of an XY Hamiltonian for qubits laid out on a line.

 ```python exec="on" source="material-block" result="json" session="getting_started"
 from qadence import X, Y, add